adnanul-islam-jisun/VisText-Mosquito/README.md

 <p>This dataset is available under <a href="LICENSE">LICENSE</a>.
 Please review the license before using the dataset for your projects.</p>

 <h2>Cite</h2>
-<p>If you use the MED-SAM dataset for your research, please cite it as follows:</p>
+<p>If you use the dataset for your research, please cite it as follows:</p>
 <pre>
 @article{islam2025vistext,
   title={VisText-Mosquito: A Multimodal Dataset and Benchmark for AI-Based Mosquito Breeding Site Detection and Reasoning},